 This course focuses on the use of social science theories, perspectives, and methodologies and investigate and explain shifts in knowledge, attitudes, beliefs, and behavior and their impact on society.
 Students will critically analyze how and why cultural, social, and behavioral patterns change over time.
 They will explore the ideas of social theorists and use those ideas to analyze causes of and responses to challenges such as technological change, deviance, and global inequalities.
 Students will explore ways in which social science research methods can be used to study social change.
-(Offered through e-learning).
+(Possibly offered through e-learning for 2019-2020).